MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 ## TL;DR

 Search for places, control tiles, routes and items.
-Ability to convert from WGS 84 Coordinates to Control Tile/ US Army MGRS.
+Ability to convert from WGS 84 Coordinates to Control Tile or US Army MGRS.

 ## Terminology